ViewSonic Library > Tech > Buyer's Guides > USB-C Monitor Buying Guide: What to Know Before You Buy

 Honestly, there are several good USB-C monitors on the market.
 If you were asked to recommend a single brand, however, ViewSonic should be it!
 The company’s VG2455 and VG2755 monitors truly exist on the cutting-edge and are perfect for those looking for a monitor that emphasizes ergonomics, design, versatile connectivity, consistent visuals, and a one-cable solution.

-For more information on the VG Series, check out this video.
-Moreover, if you’re interested in the monitors themselves, and to see whether one of them may be the product of your dreams, be sure to check out dedicated webpages for both the VG2455 and the VG2755.
-Or check out ViewSonic’s full range of monitors here.
+For more information on the VG Series, check out our.
+Moreover, if you’re interested in the monitors themselves, and to see whether one of them may be the product of your dreams, be sure to check out dedicated webpages for both the VG2455 and the VG2755 Check out our full range of USB-C monitors.

 USB-C monitor